codesuki/react-d3-components/README.md

 Ideally the library should be usable with minimum configuration.
 Just put the data in and see the charts.
 I try to provide sensible defaults, but since for most use-cases we need to customize D3's parameters they will be made accessible to the user.
 Most Charts will turn into their stacked variant when given an array as input.

-If you like the project please consider a pull request.
+If you like the project please consider star'ing and a pull request.
 I am open for any additions.

 Features
 --------
+* Custom accessors to support any data format
+* Negative axes
+* CSS classes to allow styling
 * Bar Chart
 * Stacked Bar Chart
 * Scatter Plot